Barilius: from barila, a vernacular Bengali name for the species B. barila, the type species.

-Barilius spp. are near-exclusive surface-feeders preying mostly on flying insects in nature with some small fishes and benthic invertebrates probably taken as well but in the aquarium they’re largely unfussy and will accept most foods.
+Barilius spp. are predominantly surface-feeders preying on aquatic and terrestrial insects in nature, with some small fishes and benthic invertebrates probably taken as well.

 Behaviour and CompatibilityTop ↑

-If only two or three are purchased the subdominant fish may be bullied incessantly whereas solitary specimens can become aggressive towards similar-looking species.
+Although gregarious by nature this is a shoaling rather than schooling species which develops a distinct pecking order and therefore should always be maintained in a group of five or more individuals.
+If only two or three are purchased the subdominant fish may be bullied incessantly whereas solitary specimens may become aggressive towards similar-looking species.

 Adult females are less-brightly-coloured, tend to grow a little larger and are thicker-bodied than males, especially when gravid.

 Nuptial males develop breeding tubercules on the head and orange pigmentation in the lower portion of the body.

 Spawning can apparently be stimulated by performing large, cool water changes but as far as we know there exist no reports of fry being raised.

 This species is traded under several names including ‘royal danio’, ‘blue-spotted hill trout’, and ‘blue-dotted mirror fish’.

 It can be distinguished from congeners by possessing a single row of bluish-green spots along the length of the body, white margins on the dorsal and anal fins, 37-38 + 1 lateral line scales, and fleshy rudimentary gill rakers.

 Additional diagnostic characters as given by Collins et al. (2012) include: possession of one minute pair of barbels; lateral line complete; 10½-11½ branched dorsal-fin rays; 13½ branched anal-fin rays; upper caudal-fin lobe with submarginal dark blotch anteriorly.